aws/karpenter-provider-aws/website/content/en/v0.32/concepts/scheduling.md

 You must enable Pod ENI support in the AWS VPC CNI Plugin before enabling Pod ENI support in Karpenter.
 Please refer to the [Security Groups for Pods documentation](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html) for instructions.
 {{% /alert %}}

-Now that Pod ENI support is enabled in the AWS VPC CNI Plugin, you can enable Pod ENI support in Karpenter by setting the `settings.aws.enablePodENI` Helm chart value to `true`.

 Here is an example of a pod-eni resource defined in a deployment manifest:
 ```
 spec: